igor-baiborodine/kiroule.com/content/article/manage-environment-specific-settings-for-hugo-based-website.md

 $ ./config.sh && hugo
 ```

 So far, this approach served me well.
-But recently, I discovered that Hugo has built-in [functionality for managing the environment-specific settings](https://gohugo.io/getting-started/configuration/#configuration-directory), that is the `Configuration Directory` method.
+But recently, I discovered that Hugo has built-in [functionality](https://gohugo.io/getting-started/configuration/#configuration-directory) for managing environment-specific settings, that is the `Configuration Directory` method.
 It is based on a single site config file that used together with additional configuration files for each environment that placed in the config/ directory in the site root.
 Since it's considered as the proper way to manage configuration settings for a Hugo-based website, I switched from my custom approach with placeholders to the Hugo's Configuration Directory method.

 Now let's look at the implementation details of this migration.
 1. [config/ directory](#config-directory)